ComputeCanada/magic_castle/docs/README.md

 Terraform will manage the creation or destruction of the virtual machines for you.

-Modifying any of these variables after the cluster is built will only affects the type of instances associated with the variables at next `terraform apply`.
+Modifying any of these variables after the cluster is built will only affect the type of instances associated with the variables at next `terraform apply`.

 ### 4.7 Storage: type, home_size, project_size, scratch_size